revbayes/revbayes.github.io/tutorials/biogeo/biogeo_intro.md

 translate these natural processes into stochastic processes that remain tractable for inference.
-This tutorial provides a brief background in some of these models, then describes how to perform Bayesian inference of historical biogeography using RevBayes.
+This tutorial provides a brief background in some of these models, then describes how to perform Bayesian inference of historical biogeography using a Dispersal-Extinction-Cladogenesis (DEC) model in RevBayes.

 <!-- {% section Getting Set Up | setup %}